 Application Deadline: February 15

 The American Physical Society and IBM co-sponsor two undergraduate research internship programs: the APS/IBM Research Internship for Undergraduate Women, and the APS/IBM Research Internships for Underrepresented Minority Students.
-The goal of these internships is to encourage women students to pursue graduate studies in science and engineering.
+The goal of these internships is to encourage women and underrepresented minorities to pursue graduate studies in science and engineering.
 Any student who identifies as a woman and an underrepresented minority is eligible to apply to both internships.

-The internships are salaried positions typically 10 weeks long at one of three IBM research locations (San Jose, CA, Austin, TX, or Yorktown Heights, NY), and give the opportunity to work closely with an IBM mentor and work on research projects that match their skills and interests as well as the ongoing research programs of the laboratory.
-The Almaden and Watson lab have a full range of research, as does the Almaden lab, and the Austin lab focuses on software and systems.
+IBM hosts paid summer internships at three IBM research locations: Almaden (San Jose, CA), Austin, TX, or Watson (Yorktown Heights, NY).
+These internship experiences provide students with the opportunity to work closely with an IBM mentor and work on research projects that match their skills and interests as well as the ongoing research programs of the laboratory.
+The Almaden and Watson lab have a full range of research, and the Austin lab focuses on software and systems.
 Information about the sites and their research may be found at:

 Internships typically last 10 weeks, and the start and end dates are chosen so as not to conflict with the student’s school schedule.
-Assistance in finding and renting housing will be provided.
+Assistance in securing housing will be provided.

 - Must be majoring in chemistry, physics, materials science or engineering, computer science or engineering, chemical, electrical, mechanical engineering, or biology, if it has an emphasis on one of the other areas listed